Pre-procedure Assessment Center (P-PAC)

 - Pain medication will be available.
 Your comfort and pain level will be assessed continuously.

-- Your family can stay with you up until the point when we take you to surgery.
-Visitors are limited to 2 at a time to ensure privacy and confidentiality of other patients.
+- Your visitor/family member can stay with you up until the point when we take you to surgery.

-- When we take you back for surgery, we will have your family wait in the surgical waiting room.
+- When we take you back for surgery, we will have your visitor/family member wait in the surgical waiting room.
 Our waiting rooms can be cold, so let them know to bring a sweater or a jacket.

-- The operating room nurse will update your family during the operation.
+- The operating room nurse will update your visitor/family member during the operation.

-- After the surgery, the surgeon will visit or call your family with an update on your status.
+- After the surgery, the surgeon will visit or call your visitor/family member with an update on your status.

 - When you are out of surgery, you will go to the recovery room.
 You will be there until you are ready for discharge/transfer to the floor.

-- If you are going home, we will call your family and arrange for them to pick you up at the discharge door.
+- If you are going home, we will call your visitor/family member and arrange for them to pick you up at the discharge door.

 - If you are being admitted to the hospital, a room will be assigned while you are in the recovery room.
-We will notify your family of your room number and the estimated time you will be transported to that room.
+We will notify your visitor/family member of your room number and the estimated time you will be transported to that room.

 - You may be admitted to the hospital if your condition warrants.

-- The recovery room nurse will update your family throughout the entire recovery process.
+- The recovery room nurse will update your visitor/family member throughout the entire recovery process.

 - You may be required to tolerate fluids prior to discharge (this may not apply to all patients).
 You may be required to urinate prior to discharge (this may not apply to all patients).